-For a copy of the most recent Community First Medicare Advantage D-SNP Provider Directory or for help in selecting a PCP, call Member Services at 1-833-434-2347.
-7 days a week from 8 a.m. to 8 p.m.
-(October 1 - March 31), Monday through Friday from 8 a.m. to 5 p.m.
-(April 1 - September 30).
-Message service available on weekends and holidays from April 1 - September 30.
-(TTY 711, 24 hours a day, 7 days a week.)
+For a copy of the most recent Community First Medicare Advantage D-SNP Provider Directory or for help in selecting a PCP, call Member Services at 1-833-434-2347 (TTY 711).
 The call is free.
 You can also visit CommunityFirstMedicare.com for the most up-to-date information about our network providers.